3/16/08

 As you are aware, many people are justifiably concerned about people trafficked

-to HR 3887, currently in the Senate, which reauthorizes the Trafficking Victims
+amendments to HR 3887, currently in the Senate, which reauthorizes the

-individual to engage in prostitution or attempts to do so, they can be charged
+any individual to engage in prostitution or attempts to do so, they can

-workers, like everyone, have always distinguished between the sex they consent
+Sex workers, like everyone, have always distinguished between the sex

-to (for money or not) and rape.
-While many may prefer another job, they also
+they consent to (for money or not) and rape.
+While many may prefer another

-abduction, kidnapping, false imprisonment, rape, grievous bodily harm and
+of abduction, kidnapping, false imprisonment, rape, grievous bodily harm

 These changes will: